India-France partnership lifeline amid geopolitical tension: CJI Surya Kant | Law-Order

 India-France partnership lifeline amid geopolitical tension: CJI Surya Kant

-Chief Justice of India CJI Surya Kant on Friday said the forces of disruption and geopolitical tension threaten to destabilise the very framework of international cooperation and in such a world, the France-India partnership is not a luxury but a lifeline.
+Chief Justice of India CJI Surya Kant has said that the forces of disruption and geopolitical tension threaten to destabilise the very framework of international cooperation, and in such a world, the France-India partnership is not a luxury but a lifeline.

 - Country: